Rythm1c/malebolge/README.md

-my attempt at a c++ physics engine. i don't care about code quality, only results. this mostly for learning purposes.
+my attempt at a c++ physics engine. i don't care about code quality, only results. this is mostly for learning purposes.